Tomb effigy: Origin and characteristics

 The early medieval effigies are typically made from limestone, sandstone, marble or more rarely bronze or wood (usually oak).
 Alabaster became popular from the early 14th century, and by 1500 in England was the most popular the core material.
-Bronze remained in use, however due to its intrinsic value such tombs were often dismaltled and the material sold on; today only English examples survive.
+Bronze remained in use; however, due to its intrinsic value, such tombs were often dismantled and the material sold on; today only English examples survive.

 The early "chest tombs" were typically built from several stone panels, with a cavity (often filled with rubble) to support the effigy.
 They were designed to give the impression that the body had been placed within it, but the corpse was usually buried in a vault below or beside the monument.
 Recent excavations indicate that some 14th-century chests acted as containers for the body.
 However, relatively few medieval tomb monuments have been opened.
 Notable examples where the body was placed inside the chest include the tombs of Henry III of England (completed c.
 1290) and Edward I (d.
 1307), both in Westminster Abbey, London.
 When the latter tomb was opened in 1774, the remains were found in a marble coffin placed on a bed of rubble.